lucialef/compute.rhino3d.appserver/src/examples/solarcanopy/README.md

 Only native Grasshopper components

 ## Source
-The app can be accessed here_ link:https://bimsc22- The site is published using the following Githubpage_ link:https://github.com/lucialef/compute.rhino3d.appserver/edit/main/src/examples/canopy/
+The app can be accessed here_ link:https://bimsc22-appcanopy.herokuapp.com/examples/solarcanopy/ The site is published using the following Githubpage_ link:https://github.com/lucialef/compute.rhino3d.appserver/edit/main/src/examples/solarcanopy/

 ## Credits
-SOLAR CANOPY App is a project of IAAC, Institute of Advanced Architecture of Catalonia developed at MaCAD, Master In Advanced Computation For Architecture & Design in 2021/2022 by Student: Lucía Leva Fuentes, and Faculty: David Andres León & Hesham Shawqy.
+SOLAR CANOPY APP is a project of IAAC, Institute of Advanced Architecture of Catalonia developed at MaCAD, Master In Advanced Computation For Architecture & Design in 2021/2022 by Student: Lucía Leva Fuentes, and Faculty: David Andres León & Hesham Shawqy.